f5devcentral/f5-agility-labs-adc/docs/class6/Module1/Lab2.rst

    .. image:: ../images/image18.png

 #.
-If your device name is still the default name *"bipip1,"* click the "Change Device Name" button:
+If your device name is still the default name *"bipip1,"* click the **Change Device Name** button:

    .. image:: ../images/image153.png

 #.
-Provide the BIG-IP FQDN as the "New Name," change the Certificate drop-down to *Generate New Self-Signed Authority*, and click the "Update" button:
+Provide the BIG-IP FQDN as the "New Name," change the Certificate drop-down to *Generate New Self-Signed Authority*, and click the **Update** button:

    .. image:: ../images/image154.png